 Local optimization aims to improve a single specific function within the supply chain network.
 This approach to supply chain optimization focuses less on the impact that changes may have on other parts of the supply chain.
 In most situations, using this method is a way to quickly explore new ideas or test the waters for larger-scale changes.
 Companies develop and apply various supply chain optimization strategies to see how they may impact other parts of the supply chain before moving forward with a larger, broader, or more permanent plan.
 Often, these changes aren't evident until they're put into effect and observed in practice.

 Global supply chain optimization is a strategy that takes a more comprehensive look at what could occur and what potential effects specific changes to the supply chain may have on each part of the process.
-This overview takes place before management makes any changes, ensuring that any disruptions and risks are minimal prior to heading into such a large undertaking.
+This overview takes place before management makes any changes, ensuring that any supply chain disruptions and risks are minimal prior to heading into such a large undertaking.

 The investment required to make changes to existing supply chains can be problematic for organizations.
 What's working may be "good enough" from a preliminary view.
 Yet change could be better and creates a wide range of opportunities, especially when the latest supply chain technology enhances operations or allows companies to do more with less.